samoylenkodmitry/cranpose/modifier_match_with_jc.md

 ### Modifier Nodes Still Bypassed During Measure/Draw

 **Current Behavior:**
-- `measure_through_modifier_chain()` only checks for `TextModifierNode` and otherwise returns `Err(())` (`crates/compose-ui/src/layout/mod.rs:640-706`), forcing `measure_layout_node()` to fall back to the `MeasurePolicy` path every time.
+- `measure_through_modifier_chain()` walks the reconciled chain but only recognizes the built-in `PaddingNode`/`SizeNode`/`FillNode`/`OffsetNode`/`TextModifierNode` (`crates/compose-ui/src/layout/mod.rs:953-1062`).
+Any other `LayoutModifierNode` sets an `unsupported_layout_node` flag that forces a fallback to `ResolvedModifiers`.
+- Even for supported nodes, the pipeline rebuilds brand-new adapters every measure using `BasicModifierNodeContext::new()` and temporary nodes (`crates/compose-ui/src/layout/mod.rs:214-305`), so NodeState/invalidations are discarded, and text caches/draw hooks never run on the reconciled node instances.
 - `ModifierChainHandle::compute_resolved()` aggregates padding/size/fill/offset/background into a
-  single `ResolvedModifiers` snapshot (`crates/compose-ui/src/modifier/chain.rs:173-219`), summing padding and overwriting later fields.
+  single `ResolvedModifiers` snapshot (`crates/compose-ui/src/modifier/chain.rs:173-219`) that still feeds draw/semantics and layout fallbacks, summing padding and overwriting later fields.
 - `measure_layout_node()` mutates constraints/offsets from that snapshot
-  (`crates/compose-ui/src/layout/mod.rs:746-880`), so the `LayoutModifierNode` implementations in `crates/compose-ui/src/modifier_nodes.rs` never run despite having full measure/intrinsic logic.
+  (`crates/compose-ui/src/layout/mod.rs:1181-1308`) whenever the adapter walk bails out, so custom modifiers and ordering-sensitive stacks revert to the “last write wins” flattening path.

 **Problem:**
-- Layout modifier nodes cannot wrap child measurables or preserve ordering, so stacking modifiers behaves like “last write wins” instead of Kotlin’s node-by-node `LayoutModifierNodeCoordinator` pipeline.
-Draw/pointer/semantics similarly ignore the reconciled node chain.
+- Layout modifier nodes still cannot wrap child measurables generically or preserve ordering—custom layout modifiers opt out entirely, and built-ins lose their state/invalidations every pass because we never invoke the reconciled nodes.
+Draw/pointer/semantics likewise ignore the node chain.

 **Remaining Work:**
-1. Build a coordinator-style walk over `ModifierNodeChain` that invokes each `LayoutModifierNode` in order (wrapping measurables and respecting placements/offsets) and surfaces draw/pointer nodes.
+1. Build a coordinator-style walk over `ModifierNodeChain` that invokes each `LayoutModifierNode` instance in order (wrapping measurables and respecting placements/offsets) and surfaces the same instances for draw/pointer/semantics.
+2. Use the reconciled nodes themselves (not new adapters) so invalidation/caching works and text nodes can maintain paragraph caches; call into `ModifierNodeContext` instead of `BasicModifierNodeContext::new()`.
-2. Remove padding/size/offset/fill constraint munging from `measure_layout_node()` once the node chain drives measurement.
-3. Drop `compute_resolved()` (or keep only draw/semantics data temporarily) after the pipelines read directly from modifier nodes.
+3. Remove padding/size/offset/fill constraint munging from `measure_layout_node()` once the node chain drives measurement, and drop `compute_resolved()` (or keep only draw/semantics data temporarily) after the pipelines read directly from modifier nodes.

 **Reference:** See `androidx/compose/ui/node/LayoutModifierNodeCoordinator.kt` and `androidx/compose/ui/node/NodeCoordinator.kt` for the Kotlin reference chain.